The Vision

 Education became credentialing without depth — information without wisdom.
 The university trains the mind.
 It has never once trained the soul.

 Politics became performance without interiority — power without the inner architecture to wield it.
 Democracy gives everyone a voice.
-It never asks whether anyone is adequate to use it.
+It never asks whether anyone is capable of using it.

 The result is a civilization of untransformed people making decisions about reality they are not equipped to make.
 This is not a moral problem.
 It is an existential one.
 And no reform — political, religious, educational — will solve it, because every revolution reproduces the same interior deficiency.